payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/api_postman_app.rst

 Go to the Headers tab and under the Key DevCookie put the value of the token from the APIC login request

+|

 .. image:: ./_static/postman3.png

-..
+|

 Take a look at the body of the POST.
 Here we are specifying the BIG-IP credentials that we want to log into.
-This is equivalent to adding a new device throught the user interface
+This is equivalent to adding a new device through the user interface

+|

 .. image:: ./_static/postman4.png

-..
+|

 Click Send